-Mr Wylie has previously held a number of senior positions within the insurance industry and has had over 38 years' experience in the financial services industry.
-Mr Wylie has extensive experience as a Director and is currently a Director of Fubon Hyundai Life Insurance, Korea.
+Mr Wylie has previously held a number of senior positions within the insurance industry and has had over 40 years' experience in the financial services industry.
+Mr Wylie has extensive experience as a Director.

 Chair of the Board Risk Committee and member of the Board Audit Committee.